bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-update.md

 catalog.document.update(id, fields)
 ```

-Method for updating an inventory document.
+Method for updating an inventory management document.
 If the operation is successful, it returns `true` for the added inventory.

 ## Parameters